8ctavio/vergil/apps/docs/src/composables/useModel.md

 When `useModel` receives a model wrapper, that wrapper is simply returned.
 Thefore, the `Nested` model implementation is not affected.

-### Listen to external model mutations
+### Handle external mutations

+The `useModel` composable is intended to enable component implementations to separately handle [internal and external model changes](#motivation).
+Vergil provides two approaches to detect external programmatic mutations:

+#### 1. Intercept mutations

-When authoring a component, it may be required to perform certain operations only if the model value was programmatically mutated outside the component.
-For this purpose, a model wrapper has an `onMutated` callback registration method.
-It expects a function that will be called every time the original model object its programmatically mutated by writing to its `value` property.
-The callback function receives as a single argument the value assigned to the original model value.
+The `useModel` composable allows to intercept write operations to the `value` property of models.
+Model wrappers have an `onMutated` callback registration method that expects a function to be called every time a `.value` assignment on the original model is intercepted.
+This way, the model wrapper is able to detect and separately handle external programmatic mutations, as well as to freely update the model value.

 :::tip IMPORTANT
 If registered, the `onMutated` callback is responsible for updating the model value.